 If using any other orchestrator is pretty possible that you might need to add extra configuration setup and metadata comparable to docker-compose.yml but in the additional format required by the other orchestrator as Azure Service Fabric, Mesos DC/OS, Kubernetes, etc.

 In any case, docker-compose is a very convenient tool for development and testing workflows.

 The production workflow will depend on your selected orchestrator.

-Using several Compose files to handle multiple environments TBD SECTION IN DRAFT
+Using multiple Compose files to handle several environments